FamilySearch/GEDCOM/specification/gedcom.md

 A [Family Attribute](#family-attributes).
 See also `FAMILY_ATTRIBUTE_STRUCTURE`.

-See `g7:INDI-RESI` for comments on the use of paylaod strings in `RESI` structures.
+See `g7:INDI-RESI` for comments on the use of payload strings in `RESI` structures.

 #### `RESI` (Residence) `g7:INDI-RESI`